Former YSU president Randy Dunn separating from Southern Illinois University

 CARBONDALE, ILL.

-Randy J. Dunn, who left as Youngstown State University’s president in 2014 to become president of Southern Illinois University, will officially separate from Southern Illinois on Monday.
+Randy J. Dunn, who left as Youngstown State University’s president in 2014 to become president of Southern Illinois University, will officially separate from SIU on Monday.

-The Chicago Tribune reported that Dunn agreed to a voluntary separation that will pay him a six-month severance of $215,000 and provide him with a position as visiting professer at the university starting Jan.
-1 at a salary of $100,000 per year.
+Dunn agreed to a voluntary separation that will pay him a six-month severance of $215,000 and provide him with a position as visiting professer at the university starting Jan.
+1 at a salary of $100,000 per year, the Chicago Tribune reported.

-The Southern Illinoisian newspaper of Carbondale, Ill, reported that the SIU Board of Trustees will consider the separation agreement Monday and consider the appointment of J. Kevin Dorsey as interim president at a salary of $430,000.
-Dunn’s retirement will be effective July 30.
+The Southern Illinoisian newspaper of Carbondale, Ill., reported that the SIU Board of Trustees will consider the separation agreement Monday and consider the appointment of J. Kevin Dorsey as interim president at a salary of $430,000.
+Dunn’s retirement will take effect July 30.

 The funding proposal, which was made in April and failed, would have shifted $5.1 million from the Cardondale budget to the Edwardsville budget, the Chicago Tribune reported.